 From 2010, when there was a lot of shady stuff going on in the market.
 Bernie Madoff had been unmasked, and then other Ponzi Schemes came to light.
 Be very careful who you invest with.
 A Financial Guru and a Financial Faker (sic) are not easily discernable.

-Another group of investors were swayed to part with their hard-earned cash (I assume) with promises of incredible payback in the long run.
-They started to suspect that maybe this was all too good to be true?
+Another group of investors was swayed to part with their hard-earned cash (I assume) with promises of incredible payback in the long run.
+They started to suspect that maybe this was all too good to be true.
 Not sure what may have precipitated the legal action by the investors (specifically SA Capital Growth).
 Does Hindsight suggest they should have had these concerns before turning over their money to the latest financial Guru?

 Whether this was a suicide or a homicide remains a decision for the coroner and the police.
 However, you know it’s a bad day when the man you gave $12,000,000 appears to have committed suicide after asking for your money back.

 Another good platitude used here is: If it looks too good to be true, it probably is.
 A follow on lemma would be Even if it is true, do you want to take the risk?.

 The other exciting part is that the initial investors seem to have recruited friends and family to add money to the scheme.
 This is worrisome too.
 I wouldn’t say I like giving investment advice to family or friends.
 This is mainly because my friends and family know a lot more than I do in the first place.
 How do you recruit someone into an alleged scheme like this?

 I’d Never Fall for that!
 Or Would I?